xsdk-project/xsdk-community-policies/installation_policies/xSDK_spack_variant_guidelines.md

 The proposed recommendations for Spack variants given below are based on a review first carried out on August 18th 2020 The reviewing of Spack variants is open-ended.
 It is documented in the following location: https://github.com/xsdk-project/xsdk-community-policies/wiki/Spack-variant-review.

-The following options must be exposed through Spack, where relevant.
+## List of recommended variants

----
+The following options must be expressed through Spack variants, where relevant.

 **1. Index size**